worikgh/wGP/README.md

 # Genetic Programming - Again #

-A system for automatically writing computer programmes.
+A system for automatically finding functions.

-A programme is expressed recursively as a tree.
+A function is expressed recursively as a tree.

 ```rust
  struct Node {